Badalona: Administrative divisions

-Transportation
+Transport

 Badalona has a Renfe train station R1 from Barcelona to Mataró – Blanes, as well as a harbour.
 There are also links to Barcelona via the Barcelona Metropolitan Transport (TMB) metro (underground) and bus system, as well as the Trambesòs line.

-Population

-Badalona has the second-largest Moroccan and Pakistani populations of Catalonia.
-Other significant communities include Chinese and Indians.

 Economy

 The economy of Badalona is mainly based on the service sector, although traditionally was an important industrial centre.
 The primary sector as agriculture and fishing were also remarkable.
 However, those activities declined throughout the 20th century.
 In 2017 Badalona's GDP worth 4.122,9 million Euros, of which 3.020 (79,9%) corresponds to services, 501,8 to industry (13,3%), to construction (6,9%) and a tiny part (less than 1%) to agriculture.

 About the primary sector, in the one hand since 2004, agriculture in Badalona basically consists only of the vineyards of the masia of Can Coll, and more recently, since 2019, vineyards haven been planted next to the monastery Sant Jeroni de la Murtra by a cooperative.
 Both farms are in the neighbourhood of Canyet.
 Since 2012 Badalona is part of Alella DO.
 On the other hand, fishing is a residual sector, the lack of a port in the city until 2005 made the fishers going to work to other ports like Barcelona, Vilanova i la Geltrú or Blanes.
 The port, managed by Marina Badalona, is dedicated mainly to marina, however it also has a fishing part and a fish market, but there are few fishers nowadays.

 Industry was a key sector in Badalona for many years, since the arrival of the train in 1848.
 The old village grown and appeared a lot of factories from different sectors (chemical, metallurgical, food and liquors, etc.).
 All changed the last decades of the 20th century, many industries left the city because the contamination.
 Since then Badalona developed specific industrial zones as Les Guixeres, where the city council constructed the Badalona International Business Center, with the aim of improving the services, external projection, exchanges and competitiveness in the European and American market of the companies based in Badalona.
 The main sectors are microelectronics and robotics, followed by packaging and aerosols, textile machinery and industrials molds.